What is green computing?

 How to achieve green computing

-The following is a list of ways to increase green computing and energy efficiency in data centers and other facilities:
+The following is a list of ways to increase green computing and energy efficiency in data centers and other IT facilities:

-- Install building environment systems that are energy efficient.
+- Install building environment systems that are energy-efficient.

-- Install overhead lighting with low energy consumption and include timers or motion detectors to control light switches and reduce the time lights are in use.
+- Install overhead lighting with low energy consumption, and include timers or motion detectors to control light switches and reduce the time lights are in use.